Dimension 1 - Social Strategy

 Scoring guidance

-- Score “partially” if some procedures are in place to verify data accuracy but they are not comprehensive enough to ensure accuracy of all data.
+• Score “partially” if internal control/operations and audit procedures are only partially in place to verify regularly the accuracy of client data collection and data entry but they are not comprehensive enough to ensure accuracy of all client data.

-- Score “no” if the provider has not implemented a system to check data accuracy and correct errors as needed or when data from MIS cannot be used due to lack of accuracy.
+• Score “no” if the provider has not implemented an internal control and audit system to check the accuracy of client data collection and data entry and thus not correct errors of client data collection and data entry, as needed, or when client data from the MIS cannot be used due to lack of accuracy.

 Sources of information

-- Interview with internal audit and branch managers
+• Interview with internal audit, IT manager, and branch staff

 Evidence to provide

-Analyze the social performance data chain from the source of the information (clients, employees) to the audit of data entry to the reporting.
-Verify that this chain is coherent, with no missing link to ensure high quality, complete and timely social data.
-Specify how and when employees such as field officers or data entry clerks are trained on data collection and data entry.
+Analyze the social performance data chain from the source of the information (clients, employees) via the accuracy check of data collection and data entry, the analysis of client data up to the reporting of analyzed client data.
+Verify that this chain is coherent, with no missing link to ensure high quality, complete and timely social performance data.
+Specify how and when employees such as field officers or tellers / data entry clerks are trained on data collection and data entry.
 Discuss with internal audit team and with the branch managers how the quality of client data is verified.
-Specify how and when data are validated.
-If possible add how many clients or what % of clients are included in these checks.
+Specify how (incl. sampling methodology) and when client data are validated.
+If possible, add how many clients or what % of clients are included in these checks.

-You can ask the IT manager to print out a sample of client data and see if any important fields are empty, with many blank or nonsensical (e.g., number of children is 100 or age is 2 or income is $1,000,000,000, etc.).
+You can ask the IT manager to print out a sample of client data and see if any important fields are empty or with many nonsensical data (e.g., number of children is 100 or age is 2).

 Field examples / Guidance for implementation